MaoRodriguesJ/restaurant-review/README.md

 - REST API.
 Make it possible to perform all user actions via the API, including authentication (If a mobile application and you don’t know how to create your own backend you can use Firebase.com or similar services to create the API).
 - Functional UI/UX design is needed.
 You are not required to create a unique design, however, do follow best practices to make the project as functional as possible.

-A running version can be found in: https://dev-restaurant-review.herokuapp.com/
+A running version can be found in: https://restaurant-review-challenge.herokuapp.com The e-mail functions doesn't work (e.g. forgot password) because I don't own a e-mail server.

 Maybe you will found issues regards running this application locally due to frontend version o the star component used (since node-sass was deprecated).
 I did not had time to review it yet.